 About

 The Legal Access Services for Reunified Families (LASRF) program, provides legal information and advice to class members and qualifying additional family members of the Ms. L., et al. v.
 U.S. Immigration and Customs Enforcement, et al., 18-cv-00428-DMS-AHG (S.D.
 Cal.
 Oct.
 16, 2023) (“Ms. L Settlement Agreement”).
-The Ms. L Settlement Agreement tasks EOIR with ensuring legal access and orientation to Ms. L. Settlement Class members.
+The Ms. L. Settlement Agreement tasks EOIR with ensuring legal access and orientation to Ms. L. Settlement Class members.
 To carry out this settlement mandate, the EOIR’s Office of Legal Access Programs contracted with Acacia to create the LASRF program.
-Through a network of legal service providers, the LASRF program provides legal consultations, information, and advice to Ms. L class members, and assists them in preparing for hearings and submitted immigration-related applications.
-The LASRF program also serves as a crucial gateway for connecting class members and qualifying additional family members with pro bono attorneys (to the extent available).
-Although not a substitute for counsel, LASRF program educates class members about how to navigate the immigration case process pro se.
+Through a network of legal service providers, the LASRF program provides legal consultations, information, and advice to Ms. L. class members, and assists them in preparing for hearings and submitted immigration-related applications.
+The LASRF program also serves as a crucial gateway for connecting Class members and qualifying additional family members with pro bono attorneys (to the extent available).
+Although not a substitute for counsel, the LASRF program educates Class members about how to navigate the immigration case process pro se.

 Services